snowplow/documentation/docs/reusable/media/_index.md

 player.setVolume(100); // Volume level`}
 </CodeBlock>)}</>

+<>{(props.tracker == 'flutter') && (<CodeBlock language="dart">
+{`MediaTracking mediaTracking = tracker.startMediaTracking(
+    configuration: const MediaTrackingConfiguration(
+        id: id,
+        player: MediaPlayerEntity(
+            currentTime: 0, // The current playback time
+            duration:
+                150, // A double-precision floating-point value indicating the duration of the media in seconds
+            ended: false, // If playback of the media has ended
+            livestream: false, // If the media is live
+            label: 'Sample video', // A human-readable title for the media
+            loop: false, // If the video should restart after ending
+            mediaType: MediaType.video, // The type of media
+            muted: false, // If the media element is muted
+            paused: false, // If the media element is paused
+            pictureInPicture:
+                false, // If the media is in picture-in-picture mode
+            playerType: 'html5', // The type of player
+            playbackRate: 1.0, // Playback rate (1 is normal)
+            quality: '1080p', // The quality level of the playback
+            volume: 100, // Volume percentage level
+        )
+    )
+);`}
+</CodeBlock>)}</>

 #### Media ping events

 Media ping events are events sent in a regular interval while media tracking is active.